jelmore1674/calculator/README.md

 Added the styling to the calculator.
 Looks really good.
 Now time to get work on the javascript to make it work! xD

+### Update 5

+The calculator is fully functional!
+Make sure you take a look at the page and play around with it! https://jelmore1674.github.io/calculator/